Dalakoti07/feedMeMemes/README.md

 6. shared prefs with dagger
 7. fix crash in app first time add fav at sometime
 8. position from receiver is becoming 0, after 100% progress
+9. change the color of favourite rectangle swipe option as per dark primary color
+10. debug it and see the flow, what is going wrong